National Film Development Corporation of India

 The National Film Development Corporation of India (NFDC) based in Mumbai is the central agency established in 1975, to encourage high quality Indian cinema.
-It functions in areas of film financing, production and distribution and under Ministry of Information and Broadcasting, Government of India.
-The primary goal of the NFDC is to plan, promote and organise an integrated and efficient development of the Indian Film Industry and foster excellence in cinema.
+It functions in areas of film financing, production and distribution and under the Ministry of Information and Broadcasting, Government of India.
+The primary goal of the NFDC is to plan, promote and organise an integrated and efficient development of the Indian film industry and foster excellence in cinema.

 History

-It was established in 1975.
-Over the years, NFDC has provided a wide range of services essential to the growth of Indian cinema especially Indian parallel cinema in the 1970s and 80s.
+The National Film Development Corporation of India (NFDC) was established in 1975.
+Over the years, NFDC has provided a wide range of services essential to the growth of Indian cinema especially Indian parallel cinema in the 1970s and 1980s.
 The NFDC (and its predecessor the Film Finance Corporation) has so far funded or produced over 300 films.
 These films, in various Indian languages, have been widely acclaimed and have won many national and international awards.
-An example from the early 2000's is the third ever Kashmiri feature film, Bub ('father' in English), which was directed by Jyoti Sarup.
+An example from the early 2000s is the third ever Kashmiri feature film, Bub ('father' in English), which was directed by Jyoti Sarup.